-11. Media/Public Discussions
+14. Media/Public Discussions

-It is our policy to disclose material information concerning ICLD to the public only through specific limited channels to avoid inappropriate publicity and to ensure that all those with an interest in the company will have equal access to information.
-All inquiries or calls from the press and financial analysts should be referred to the Chief Financial Officer.
-We have designated our Chief Financial Officer as our official spokesperson for financial matters.
-We have designated our Chief Executive Officer as our official spokesperson for marketing, technical and other related information.
-Unless a specific exception has been made by the Chief Executive Officer or Chief Financial Officer, these designees are the only people who may communicate with the press on behalf of ICLD.
+It is our policy to disclose material information concerning the Company to the public only through specific limited channels to avoid inappropriate publicity and to ensure that all those with an interest in the company will have equal access to information.
+All inquiries or calls from the press and financial analysts should be referred to the Chief Financial Officer (the "CFO") or the Chief Executive

+Officer (the "CEO").
+We have designated our CEO and CFO as our official spokespersons for marketing, technical and other related information.
+Unless a specific exception has been made by the CEO or CFO, these designees are the only people who may communicate with the press on behalf of the Company.
 You also may not provide any information to the media about us off the record, for background, confidentially or secretly.

-12. Waivers
+15. Waivers

-Any waiver of this Code for executive officers (including, where required by applicable laws, our principal executive officer, principal financial officer, principal accounting officer or controller (or persons performing similar functions)) or directors may be authorized in writing only by our Board of Directors and will be disclosed to stockholders as required by applicable laws, rules and regulations.
+Any waiver of this Code for executive officers (including, where required by applicable laws, our principal executive officer, principal financial officer, principal accounting officer or controller (or persons performing similar functions)) or directors may be authorized only by our Board of Directors or, to the extent permitted by the rules of The Nasdaq Stock Market and our Corporate Governance Guidelines, a committee of the Board of Directors and will be disclosed to stockholders as required by applicable laws, rules and regulations.

-13. Compliance Standards and Procedures
+16. Compliance Standards and Procedures